Assisted suicide: Italy

-As of September 2025, the Italian Parliament has not yet legislated on the regulation of assisted suicide, while the regional councils of Sardinia and Tuscany have passed regional laws outlining organisational procedures for implementing Constitutional Court rulings, and the Regional Councils of Apulia and Emilia-Romagna have taken administrative action through regional resolutions.
-The remaining 16 Italian regions still need to intervene in establishing procedures and timelines.
+As of September 2026, the Italian Parliament has not yet legislated on the regulation of assisted suicide, while the regional councils of Emilia-Romagna, Sardinia, Tuscany and Veneto have passed regional laws outlining organisational procedures for implementing Constitutional Court rulings, and the Regional Council of Apulia has taken administrative action through a regional resolution.
+The remaining 15 Italian regions still need to intervene in establishing procedures and timelines.

 On 16 June 2022, the first assisted suicide was performed.
-As of 22 July 2025, nine people have received assisted suicide in Italy.
+As of 25 March 2026, 14 people have received assisted suicide in Italy.

+Japan

+Japan’s Penal Code Article 202 criminalizes assisted suicide, solicitation of suicide, and consensual homicide with penalties of six months to seven years imprisonment.

 Jersey

-On 25 November 2021, the States Assembly voted to legalise assisted dying and a law legalising it will be drafted in due course.
+On 25 November 2021, the States Assembly of Jersey voted to legalise assisted dying and a law legalising it will be drafted in due course.
 The Channel Island is the first country in the British Islands to approve the measure.
-The proposition, which was lodged by the Council of Ministers, proposes that a legal assisted dying service should be set up for residents over the age of 18 with a terminal illness or other incurable suffering.
+The proposition, which was lodged by the Council of Ministers, proposes that a legal assisted dying service should be set up for residents over the age of 18 with a terminal illness or other incurable illness.
 The service will be voluntary and methods are either physician-assisted suicide or euthanasia.

 This follows a campaign and overwhelming public support.
 Paul Gazzard and his late husband Alain du Chemin were key actors in the campaign in favour of legalising assisted dying.
 A citizen's jury was established, which recommended that assisted dying be legalised in the island.

+The law was passed in February 2026, receiving royal assent in July 2026.

 Luxembourg

-After again failing to get royal assent for legalizing voluntary euthanasia and physician-assisted suicide, in December 2008 Luxembourg's parliament amended the country's constitution to take this power away from the monarch, the Grand Duke of Luxembourg.
+After again failing to get royal assent for legalizing voluntary euthanasia and physician-assisted suicide, in December 2008, Luxembourg's parliament amended the country's constitution to take this power away from the monarch, the Grand Duke of Luxembourg.
 Voluntary euthanasia and physician-assisted suicide were legalized in the country in April 2009.

 Netherlands

-In 2002, the Netherlands became the first country in the world to formally legalise voluntary euthanasia.
+In 2002, the Netherlands became the first country in the world to formally legalize voluntary euthanasia.
 Physician-assisted suicide is legal under the same conditions as voluntary euthanasia.
 Physician-assisted suicide became allowed under the act approved in 2001 which became effective in 2002 and states the specific procedures and requirements needed in order to provide such assistance.
 Assisted suicide in the Netherlands follows a medical model which means that only doctors of patients who are suffering "unbearably without hope" are allowed to grant a request for an assisted suicide.
 The Netherlands allows people over the age of 12 to pursue an assisted suicide when deemed necessary.

+In the Netherlands assisted dying followed by organ donation is also legal.